octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 # Conclusion

-Ligo is meant for smart contract development and always yield Michelson code.
+Ligo is meant for smart contract development and always yields a Michelson code.
-The method for developing such smart contracts is pretty much always the same, and follows an order very close to the smart contract structure in Michelson:
+The method for developing such smart contracts is pretty much always the same, and follows an order very close to the Michelson smart contract structure:
 1. the parameter (or entrypoints): the entrypoints are defined into a variant, a type is defined for the input entrypoints,
 2. the storage: the storage is defined as a type.
 Usually, it is a record.
 3. the code: the main function dispatches the actions with a pattern matching.
 The logic for each entrypoint is implemented in a function

 There has to be a *main* function, which dispatches the actions of the smart contract.

-LIGO syntax was designed to help developers to build smart contracts by providing them with a syntax they are familiar with: the main difference with other languages is the way the code is built, and few technical limitations due to the blockchain particularities (randomness for instance).
+LIGO syntax was designed to help developers to build smart contracts by providing them with a syntax familiar to them, with: the main difference from other languages been the way the code is built, and a few technical limitations due to the particularities of blockchain (randomness for instance).

 LIGO is only a part of the tools that make the smart contract development experience easier for developers.
-Another part is unit testing, and will be introduced later in this module.
+Another part is unit testing, and it will be introduced later in this module.